 This also means that Cork Crafts, is the perfect example of how important it is to learn from the past.
 To learn how sustainability was something that was a part of the pre-industrialized world, in a time where humans lived in a quasi-perfect symbiotic lifestyle with the world that surrounds them.

 And this is what I believe in.
-A sustainable world achievable by rediscovering cork.
+A sustainable world achievable by rediscovering cork bark as a fundamental material for a sustainable future.

 But also you are making a small investment in the future of our planet.
-You are buying something that is sustainable and does not harm the planet, humans nor animals in any part of it’s process.
-And regardless of whatever happens in the world cork will always have these features
+You are buying something that is sustainable and does not harm the planet, humans nor animals, that actively promotes maintaining and trees and forest alive without cutting them down, that keeps native forests alive and protects a biodiversity only surpassed by rainforests.
+And lastly we protect the natural environment of the endangered Iberian Lynx!

 I believe that, through Cork Crafts we can create a better sustainable world by connecting the past with the present, by connecting different cultures, different people, united under the mission of living in a sustainable and ethical lifestyle.